Explore a Doctor of Nursing Practice Degree

 Nurses who are experts in evidence-based practices can influence all aspects of healthcare, including patient outcomes, informatics, and more.

 “The DNP degree is important today because it helps close the research-to-practice gap,” says Daria Waszak, DNP, RN, CNE, COHN-S, CEN, associate dean and assistant professor at the Department of Graduate Nursing at Felician University in New Jersey.
 “The Institute of Medicine Report on the Future of Nursing (published in 2010) recommended doubling the number of nurses with a doctorate by 2020.
-Here we are in 2021—and one piece of good news—we accomplished that feat.”
+Here we are in 2024—and one piece of good news—we more than accomplished that feat.”

 “Since this recommendation was made a decade ago, hundreds of DNP programs popped up, and thousands of nurses have returned for a DNP degree—much more so than a PhD degree,” says Waszak.